Sanjay-RK-27/Sanjay-RK-27/README.md

 Data Scientist and Full-Stack Developer passionate about building intelligent systems, particularly LLMs and chatbots.
 Currently pursuing a Master's in Data Science at Stony Brook University, I combine my software engineering background with advanced ML knowledge to create scalable AI solutions.

 My experience includes designing and implementing complex systems at companies like Virtusa and Zoho, where I've developed GraphQL APIs, optimized backend services, and integrated multiple platforms.
-I'm particularly interested in the intersection of natural language processing, machine learning, and user-facing applications.
+I'm particularly interested in the intersection of Data Engineering, natural language processing, machine learning, and user-facing applications.

 ```javascript
 const sanjay = {